forus-labs/cauldron/README.md

 # Cauldron

 Forus Labs' mono-repository for Dart & Flutter.
-* Sets of `dartanalyzer` lints that we use internally in our Dart & Flutter projects.
+* Dart Analyzer configurations that we use internally in our Dart & Flutter projects.
 * Context-free navigation, scaffolds & snackbars.

 **Please view the [stable brunch](https://github.com/forus-labs/cauldron/tree/stable) for a production version.**